Andy Jassy: Personal life

 In 1997, Jassy married Elana Rochelle Caplan, a fashion designer for Eddie Bauer and graduate of the Philadelphia College of Textiles and Science, at a Loews Hotel in Santa Monica, California.
-Their wedding was officiated by New York Rabbi James Brandt, a cousin of Elana.
+Their wedding was officiated by New York reform Rabbi James Brandt, a cousin of Elana.
 Both their fathers were senior partners in law firm Dewey Ballantine.
 Jassy and Caplan have two children.

 They live in the Capitol Hill neighborhood of Seattle in a 10,000-square-foot house bought in 2009 for $3.1 million.
 In October 2020, it was reported that Jassy had bought a $6.7 million 5,500-square-foot house in Santa Monica.

 He is chairman of Rainier Prep, a charter school in Seattle.

+Awards and honors

+In 2016, Jassy was named Person of the Year by the Financial Times.

+In 2025, Time magazine included Jassy in its TIME100 AI list.
+That same year, Jassy was elected to the National Academy of Engineering.